After Trump criticism, China denies selling oil illicitly to North Korea

 "If, through investigation, it's confirmed there are violations of the U.N.
 Security Council resolutions, China will deal with them seriously in accordance with laws and regulations."

-"As a responsible member of international society, Taiwan will continue to fully comply with all U.N. sanctions against North Korea, in order to support peace and stability in the region," he said in a statement.

-Employees at the office of Lighthouse Ship Management, the ship's registered manager, in the Chinese port city of Guangzhou, declined to comment and said they had no knowledge of the situation.

-China's foreign ministry spokeswoman said she did not have any information about the matter.
+Taiwan's presidential office said the firm was not incorporated in Taiwan and China's Foreign Ministry spokeswoman said she did not have any information about the matter.

-Both ships were among 10 vessels that the United States had proposed that the U.N.
-Security Council should blacklist for transporting banned items from North Korea, documents seen by Reuters this month showed.
+Both ships were among 10 vessels the United States proposed that the U.N.
+Security Council should blacklist for illicit trade with North Korea, documents seen by Reuters this month showed.

-China and Russia subsequently asked for more time to consider the U.S. proposal.
+"China blocked six of the proposed vessels," a U.N.
+Security Council diplomat said.
+"Four of the vessels were designated yesterday."

+Three of the ships designated were North Korean, while the other was the Panama-registered Billions No. 18.

 Ship tracking data in Thomson Reuters Eikon shows that the Lighthouse Winmore has mainly been doing supply runs between China and Taiwan since August.